paull78/engineering-philosophy/README.md

 Staying with something pays off.
 Years in the same place build craftsmanship, real understanding, and bonds you can't fake, and that depth raises the quality of both the work and the life around it.

 ---

-## What I believe about work and life

-### Same role, same pay
-People aren't commodities priced by their postcode.
-Pay should follow what you bring, not where you live.
-Same role, same pay.

-### Healthspan is a responsibility
-Health isn't just personal upkeep, it's a responsibility to yourself, your family, and the people you work with.
-A lifestyle that doesn't leave room for it isn't sustainable, and it doesn't hold up over the long run.

----